Biophysics of Systems (Master) – Übersicht

 We will explore the physics of biological systems, including their origin, evolution, pattern formation, embryogenesis, biochemical networks, chemotaxis, gene regulation, high throughput methods, neural networks, game theory and econophysics of money.
 The lecture will include a short introduction in modeling of chemical networks with MatLab and reaction-diffusion systems with Comsol.
-It is a 3 hour lecture, 1 hour seminar, 6 Credit Points, Only the lecture yields 4 credit points).
-The lecture is for Master students, background on Cellular Biophysics, Molecular Biophysics and Theoretical Biophysics is helpful and recommended.
+It is a 3 hour lecture, 1 hour seminar, 6 Credit Points, Only the lecture results in 4 credit points).
+The lecture is for Master students, open to other discilines and background on Cellular Biophysics, Molecular Biophysics and Theoretical Biophysics is helpful and recommended.
 Lecture is within the Biophysics Program of the Physics Master

 From Evolution to (Synthetic) Biology.
 Introduction to the topic and the lecture.

 Presentation of Seminar Topics - decisions on Seminar Slots.
-Seminar papers als .ZIP, pass see below right.
+Seminar papers are found here.

 Darwin and the phyolgenetic tree.
 Common strategies of life.
 Early evolution.
 Timeline of evolution.
 Chemical evolution: building blocks.
 Places for the origin of life.
 Hydrothermal chemistry.
 No Seminar.

 28.10., 4.11., 11.11, 18.11., How all began: the Emergence of Life (Evolution history, Cooperating Ligation, Molecules in Space, Habitable zones)